CTP Claims Guide NSW - Know Your Rights.

 How long does the CTP claim process take in NSW?

 However, it’s important to understand that CTP insurer’s decisions can be challenged.
-The first step is to request an “Insurer Internal Review”, then if you’re still not satisfied with the outcome you can escalate your dispute to the Personal Injury Commission.
+The first step is generally to request an “Insurer Internal Review”, then if you’re still not satisfied with the outcome you can escalate your dispute to the Personal Injury Commission.

 Why are my CTP claim benefits being cut off?